From Table Mountain to the Sea: A Cape Town Journey

 But First a Bit of History

-South Africa’s history, much like the rest of the continent, is mired by some of the worst colonization and patterns of racist behavior seen til this day.
+South Africa’s history, much like the rest of the continent, is mired by some of the worst colonization and patterns of racist behavior til this day.
 Going back to the 16th century, this beautiful coastal city of Cape Town was taken over by the Dutch becoming the first permanent European settlement in South Africa.
-It did not take long before the Dutch imported slaves from East Africa, Madagascar, and the Bay of Bengal, both of African and Asian races as its primary labor.
-By 1781, the French and the Dutch entered an alliance to later be attacked and occupied by the British.
+It did not take long before the Dutch imported slaves from East Africa, Madagascar, and the Bay of Bengal, both of African and Asian race as its primary labor.
+By 1781, the French and the Dutch entered an alliance to only later be attacked and occupied by the British.

 Arriving in Cape Town

 Traveling to Cape Town from Cairo, Egypt was a disaster.
 The flight was scheduled for 11:40 pm, an 8-hour red eye flight which was severely delayed leaving at 2:30 am.
-By the time it arrived at Johannesburg Airport, the four-hour overlay I thought I had to get thru customs was wiped-out and I missed my flight to Cape Town.
-My entire flight was from two different regional airlines of which I was unable to get any cooperation from either one.
+By the time it arrived at Johannesburg Airport, the four hours overlay I had to get thru customs was wiped-out and I missed my flight to Cape Town.
+My entire flight was from two different regional airlines of which I was unable to get any cooperation for either one.
 I ended up buying a business class ticket from another regional airline to catch a 5 pm which no longer had regular seats.
 The flight was later cancelled, and I was booked on a 7:30 pm flight that got me into Cape Town at 9:30 pm.
 At this point, I am pretty much stressed out and tired from the lack of sleep and delays.
-I generally try to fly-in during the day to cities/ neighborhoods for safety reasons and, wherever possible arrange for a driver to pick me up.
-I stayed at the Protea Hotel-Apt residence (part of Marriot) near the V&A Waterfront which did not disappoint.
+I generally try to fly-in during the day to cities/ neighborhoods for safety reasons and, where possible arrange for a driver to pick me up.
+I stayed at Protea Hotel-Apt residence (part of Marriot) near the V&A Waterfront which did not disappoint.

 August is part of the winter season in South Africa, when the weather is similar to spring.
 A bit chilly in the morning, gradually climbing up to the early 70s by noon.
 We did get several days of rain and wind, keeping me mostly indoors.
 The spring weather was indeed a pleasant break of what had been six weeks of suffocating heat traveling in Dubai, Turkey and Egypt.
 Health-wise I continue to experience on and off back pains which I am good at ignoring.
 More recently, from all the spicy food I have been eating, my stomach has been grumbling, forcing me to be more selective.